YanickT/Sudoku/README.md

 - `0` represents a closed place

-The field is transformed in such a way, that the number shown in the sudoku-field corresponds to the deeps in the tensor.
+The field is transformed in such a way, that the number shown in the sudoku-field corresponds to the deepth in the tensor.
 Therefore, represents a `1` in the 4th layer of the tensor a `5` (start counting at 0).

 This holds two advantages:
 - At first, can each position checked using only binary operators between different places (especially `OR`).